Using the Hero’s Journey as a mudmap for your life

 - moving schools,

 - moving to a new town or city;

 - ending a relationship;

 - losing a business

 - experiencing an infidelity;

 - transitioning from one career to another;

 - having a loved one become ill or incapacitated;

-- an accident that affects you physically or emotionally;
+- having an accident that affects you physically or emotionally;

 - losing a loved one.

-Some ‘departures’ may be wanted.
-Some may come as a complete shock.
-Whichever it is, we will experience a separation from life as we knew it.
-We are no longer quite so sure what to do, where to go or even where to begin.
+Some SEPARATIONS may be wanted (e.g. a new baby).
+Some may come as a complete shock (a diagnosis).
+Whichever it is, we will experience a SEPARATION from life as we know it.
+We are no longer sure what to do, where to go or even where to begin.